dgra-cam/dgra-website/content/blog/2025-03-06-community-forum-report/index.md

 and remote attendees.
 Here are some notes collected from the meeting.

 _Please keep in mind that these are the notes from attendees.
-They may be incomplete, inaccurate, and were not validated from Barratt or Eddington representatives._
+They may be incomplete, inaccurate, and were not validated by Barratt or Eddington representatives._

 ## Preliminary Observations